Shmulik-Kravitz/yarn-with-git-bug/README.md

 # Bug in "yarn workspaces" does not play nice with `git clean -xdf`

-When runnig  `git clean -xdf` in a repo with yarn workspaces the contens of the workspaces are deleted.
+When running  `git clean -xdf` in a repo with yarn workspaces the contents of the workspaces are deleted.

 ## How to reproduce